Speechless (TV series): Cancellation

 Speechless aired on the network ABC for about three years before the ultimate decision to cancel it.
 The final decision to cancel the show was made due to the fact that it was the lowest-rated series on the network.
 Variety explains that the last, and concluding season, ranked the lowest within the network with only around 2.3 million live viewers.
-Deadline notes that former ABC president, Karey Burke explained that the cancellation of the show Speechless was "gut wrenching" decision.
-Ultimately, the choice was made due to the low number of viewers, as well as the introduction of a new show, Fresh Off The Boat.
+Deadline notes that former ABC president, Karey Burke explained that the cancellation of the show Speechless was a "gut wrenching" decision.

 One of the main actors, Minnie Driver, notes that while it is saddening that the show has been canceled, the main hope is that the show left a lasting impact on its audience.
 Minnie Driver, who plays JJ's mom, continued to explain she believes that conversations regarding disability, love, as well as family have been left in better terms than they were found.
-Another main actor, Micah Fowler, who portrays JJ on the show, took to Twitter to express his gratitude towards the fans, and staff, for the amazing life changing opportunity.
-While the show was only on air for three years, it left a lasting impression on its audience.
+Another main actor, Micah Fowler, who portrays JJ on the show, took to Twitter to express his gratitude towards the fans, and staff, for the amazing life-changing opportunity.